ronaldbosma/azure-apim-plantuml/README.md

 ### Left to Right Direction

 By default, PlantUML diagrams are rendered from top to bottom.
-In some cases it might be more convenient to render the diagram from left to right.
+In some cases, it might be more convenient to render the diagram from left to right.
 You can achieve this by adding the following line at the top of your PlantUML file:

 ```
 left to right direction